elucian/bee/syntax/overview.md

 **share vs copy**

-A reference can share its location with other reference using operator ":".
+* A reference is shared using operator ":=".
+* An object is cloned using operator   ":+".

 ```
 -- create a reference